mrdominguez/parallel-ssh-scp/README.md

 Both username (`-u`) and password (`-p`) values are optional.
 If no value is provided, there will be a prompt for one, and if the password is not set, its value will be undefined.

 Okta/sft (`-via`) is the default mode when dealing with bastion/proxy hosts.
 To enable ProxyJump, set the `-proxy` option.
-One difference between `-via` and `-proxy` regarding authentication is that, in the absence of `-bu` (bastion/proxy user) and/or `-ru` (remote user), the latter can take the `-u` option to access both proxy and remote hosts.
+One difference between `-via` and `-proxy` regarding authentication is that, in the absence of `-bu` (bastion/proxy user) and/or `-ru` (remote user), the latter can take the `-u` option to access proxy as well as remote hosts.
 In Okta mode, `-u` gets ignored since the underlying Okta credentials are utilized instead:

 ```
 % sft list-accounts --columns username